BrowserBox/BrowserBox/README.md

 **What is Viewfinder?**

 **Viewfinder** is a HTML user-interface for a browser that runs on a remote server.

 This means you can embed a browser UI on your website and provide unrestricted access to web resources in a way that's both more sandboxed than, and less restricted than, traditional web `<iframe>` elements.

-In also enables the building of a number of interesting [applications](#applications).
+Viewfinder also enables the building of a number of interesting [applications](#applications).

 ## Getting it